We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It can also be a sign of serious medical conditions, such as cancer, ulcers, and diabetes.
 Some of these conditions can lead to internal bleeding and low blood count if left untreated.
 Make an appointment with your doctor if you consistently feel full after eating only a little food.

 In general, anything that impairs the emptying of your stomach can make you feel full quicker.
 This includes scarring or compression of your small intestine.
 Sometimes, readjusting your posture can help with feelings of early satiety.

 Gastroparesis is the most common cause of early satiety.
 People with gastroparesis have early satiety because food stays in their stomachs longer than it should.
-The cause of many cases of gastroparesis is unknown.
-However, according to the National Institutes of Health (NIH), diabetes is the most common known cause of gastroparesis (NIH, 2012).
-Parkinson’s disease, MS, and intestinal surgery can also cause gastroparesis.
+Most of the time, the cause of gastroparesis is unknown.

 - loss of appetite

 It’s also common for people with gastroparesis to have feelings of anxiety and depression.
 This is because gastroparesis can interfere with their normal daily routine and cause discomfort.